In 2014, Australians paid over $1 billion in banking fees for administration on transaction accounts.

 While no banking service is completely without fees, customers are free to shop around for the most attractive products with the lowest banking fees charged.

 The amount that banking customers pay in fees depends on the bank, the type of account and the additional features from which they wish to benefit.
-The simpler the account, the lower the banking fees charged to administer it.
+It pays (literally) to shop around and compare your options.

 Compare fee-free bank accounts below